zwubbena/sas-cartesian-product/readme.md

 ## Applying the Cartesian Product

-The first step is to create a data tables listing all possible DL values for 2019.
-Notice that the 2019 DL values range from DL 0 to DL 4 (see code below):
+The first step is to create a data tables of all 2019 DL values.
+The values range from DL 0 to DL 4 (see code below):
 ```
 data a_table;
 	input DL $  DL2019;